-The styling of this intimate little restaurant is a romantic blend of French brasserie (mirrors, smartly laid tables) and North African (tagine pots and candlesticks) flourishes, and that is reflected in the trans-Mediterranean menu—a happy blending of North African dishes and French influences.
-Hence confit of duck, grilled fish with charmoula (a spicy Maghreb marinade), and couscous mechoui often appear on the brief menu.
-Locals and overseas visitors alike have been known to visit more than once simply to experience the specialty of the house: a delicious lamb tagine with prunes, almonds, beans, and coriander.
+The styling of this intimate little restaurant is a romantic blend of French brasserie (mirrors, smartly laid tables) and North African (tagines and candlesticks) flourishes, and that is reflected in the trans-Mediterranean menu—a happy blending of North African dishes and French influences.
+Hence confit of duck, grilled fish with charmoula (a spicy Maghreb marinade), and couscous mechoui appear on the brief menu.
+The specialty of the house: a delicious lamb tagine with prunes, almonds, beans, and coriander.
 Unusually for a restaurant, the bar staff can whip up a punchy cocktail too.

 Café Restaurant Mamouche

-Our Rating Neighborhood De Pijp Hours Daily 5–10:30pm Transportation Tram 16 or 24 to Ferdinand Bolstraat
+Our Rating Neighborhood De Pijp Hours Tues–Sun 5–11pm Transportation Tram 16 or 24 to Ferdinand Bolstraat

 Phone 020/670-0736 Prices Mains €16–€24 Cuisine Type Moroccan Web site Café Restaurant Mamouche

 MapQuellijnstraat 104 Amsterdam

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.